 - High discharge capability for demanding IT loads

-- Higher upfront cost compared to lead-acid
+- Higher upfront cost

-- Requires integrated Battery Management System (BMS) for monitoring and safety
+- Requires integrated Battery Management System (BMS)

 - May need tighter environmental controls for extreme conditions